XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/build-run-rippled-ubuntu.md

 4. Compile Boost.

-    The recommended Boost version is 1.67.0.
+    Version 1.1.0 of `rippled` requires Boost version 1.67.0 exactly.
 Because Boost version 1.67.0 isn't available in the Ubuntu 16.04 software repositories, you must compile it yourself.

     If you have previously built Boost 1.67.0 for `rippled` and configured the `BOOST_ROOT` environment variable, you can skip these steps.